Color Harmony Schemes

 - When complementary feels too aggressive

-- Designs needing more color variety
+- Designs that need more color variety

-- Marketing materials, creative sites
+- Marketing materials and creative sites

 Triadic

-Three colors equally spaced (120° apart).
+Three colors equally spaced, 120° apart.

 ┌─────┐